Giving up a pet

 - Ask a behavior specialist for training tips- many behavior problems have easy solutions

 - Ask us about easing introductions to new children or other animals in the household

 - Ask about treatments for human allergies to pet hair and dander

 - Ask our clinic staff about reduced medical care rates or pet insurance

-The Animal Rescue League offers a variety of resources to help you keep your pet in a safe and loving home!
-If you have questions about alternatives to surrendering your pet, please email email@example.com and we can provide you with information for the specific needs of your pet.
+Humane Animal Rescue offers a variety of resources to help you keep your pet in a safe and loving home!
+If you have questions about alternatives to surrendering your pet, please email firstname.lastname@example.org and we can provide you with information for the specific needs of your pet.

-If you choose to surrender a pet, please plan to spend 15-20 minutes speaking with an Intake Counselor, so that we can collect as much background information as we can regarding your animal.
+If you choose to surrender a pet, please make an appointment by phone at 412-345-7300 x238 or by email email@example.com.
+In most cases, intake appointments can be scheduled for the following day.
+Plan to spend 15-20 minutes speaking with an Intake Counselor, so that we can collect as much background information about your animal as possible.
 You should also bring any veterinarian records you have for the pet you are surrendering.
-The more information you can give to us, the more likely we are to find the best solution for your pet.
+The more information you can provide, the more likely we are to find the best solution for your pet.
 In addition, please have your animal on a leash or in a carrier.